Pavelius/dune2/README.md

 # Dune 2: Remake of Legendary game

-This is an tech research how to make strategy game.
+A tech research how to make strategy game.